 This romantic one bedroom barn conversion near Barmouth commands stunning sea views over the Cambrian bay coastline.
-A private patio and garden provides the perfect platform from which to enjoy the surrounding countryside while a tastefully furnished interior affords all the convenience of a modern holiday cottage.
+A private patio and garden with a wood burning hot tub provides the perfect platform from which to enjoy the surrounding countryside while a tastefully furnished interior affords all the convenience of a modern holiday cottage.

 A stone step leads us through a glass doorway.
 A living flame gas fire sits on a welsh slate hearth to your right.
 A luxurious leather sofa sits to your left (don’t ask how we got the sofa through the narrow entrance).
 An impressive stone opening reaching from floor to ceiling takes us into a small dining area.
 The circular dining table and chairs must have one of the best views in Wales.